MITLibraries/guides/basics/github.md

 # GitHub

+## GitHub Organization Security

+As of 2025, the GitHub Organization [MITLibraries](https://github.com/MITLibraries) has updated security settings in place.

+There are only two "owners" of the GitHub Organization: the team lead for EngX and the team lead for InfraEng.
+All other user accounts in the GitHub Organization are "members."

+Additionally, all of the repositories have been updated to ensure that the right times have the right access to the right repositories.
+In general, this means that infrastructure repositories have the [InfraEng](https://github.com/orgs/MITLibraries/teams/infraeng) team with the built-in **maintain** Role, the data engineering repositories have the [DataEng](https://github.com/orgs/MITLibraries/teams/dataeng) team with the built-in **maintain** Role, and the discovery/ui/web repositories have the [EngX](https://github.com/orgs/MITLibraries/teams/engx) team with the built-in **maintain** Role.

+Member accounts **do** have the right to create new repositories.
+Once they create a repository and configure it with the [Recommended repo settings](#recommended-repo-settings), they should notify at least one of the Organization owners who will then set up the rest of the collaboration permissions.

 ## Repo naming

 Naming is important (see [There's Power in Naming ...](https://www.taketheleadwomen.com/blog/theres-power-in-naming-and-power-in-knowing-your-name)).
 More specific to our work, there are a few guidelines for naming new repos